All Episodes

 That's good.

-That's the Sal, one thing here.
+Sal, one thing here.

-Uh uh the bill does not require terrorists to show up and identify themselves.
+The bill does not require terrorists to show up and identify themselves.

-Uh the the bill, the bill does not uh uh criminals, yes.
+The bill does not criminals, yes.

-If that well, we're we're assuming they're criminals because we're making them show up and be counted.
+Well, we're assuming they're criminals because we're making them show up and be counted.

 But there's no provision in the bill that says if you are a terrorist, you have to show up and admit it.

-Uh the Judiciary Committee forgot this.
+The Judiciary Committee forgot this.

-Uh I do think it needs to be worked out in conference.
+I do think it needs to be worked out in conference.

-Because we're going to have these people show up and admit, essentially, that they were legal or illegal and then pay the thousand dollar fine and then and then get their um school lunch card to go to English class, or however we're going to make that happen.
+We're going to have these people show up and admit, essentially, that they were illegal or illegal and then pay the $1,000 fine and then get their school lunch card to go to English class, or however we're going to make that happen, because you know I'll end up paying for that.

-And he'll probably well, I'll cease at this point.
+And he'll probably, well, I'll cease at this point.

-But he Sal makes a great point.
+But Sal makes a great point.

 He really does.

-We forgot to tell the people who have entered the country illegally have terrorist ambitions to identify themselves.
+We forgot to tell the people who have entered the country illegally who have terrorist ambitions to identify themselves.

 And since this bill is going to fix it all, well, let's fix the terrorism problem too.

-Let's put in the bill terrorists must also show up and register.
+Let's put in the bill, terrorists must also show up and register.

 They have to learn English.